hartmanbfl/transcript-translate-server/README.md

    The same number can be used all the time as long as there are not two simulataneous services going on using the software.
 - **CHURCH_KEY**: This can be any work, phrase, etc., but it is used by operators to be able to start the streaming service.
    I typically choose church name or abbreviation.
-- **CHURCH_LOGO**: TBD - right now this is built into the code, so plan is to make this more configurable.
-  For now, you can just use logo.png for the DeBabel logo.
 - **CHURCH_GREETING**: Message that appears at top of app
 - **CHURCH_MESSAGE**: Array of messages that appear in front page of app.
 Each message string will appear on it's own paragraph.
 - **CHURCH_ADDITIONAL_WELCOME**: Specially thememed message at the bottom of the greeting